AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-suggestions.md

 title: Configure the smart suggestions for authoring
 description: Learn how to configure the smart suggestions for authoring
 ---
-# Configure the AI-powered smart suggestions for authoring
+# Configure the AI-powered smart suggestions (beta) for authoring

 As an administrator, you can configure the Smart Suggestions feature for the authors.
 The smart suggestion service is secured by Adobe IMS auth-based authentication.
 Integrate your environment with Adobe’s secure token-based authentication workflows and start using the new smart suggestion feature.
 The following configuration help you to add the **AI configuration** tab to folder profile.
 Once added, you can use the smart suggestions feature in the Web Editor.